Food Guide · 7 min read

 Where can I find the best handmade pasta in Leichhardt?

 Handmade pasta is what Leichhardt does.
-La Botte D'Oro is consistently on locals' shortlists for its Pappardelle Bolognese and lamb ragù, both made with hand-cut fresh pasta.
+La Botte D'Oro is consistently on locals' shortlists for its Lamb Ragù — hand-cut pappardelle in a slow-cooked lamb sugo — and its Carbonara, both made with care in-house.
 The restaurant has been making pasta in-house since 1977.

 What's the difference between handmade pasta and fresh pasta?